 You would get to work in companies like Larsen & Toubro Ltd., Indian Railways, Engineers India Ltd., DRDO, ISRO, SERC, PWD, DLF etc.

 For B.Tech in Environmental Engineering, Department of Environmental Science and Engineering of Indian School of Mines, Dhanbad is a very good option.

-6.Chemical Engineering : It was not considered to be an exciting field but things have changed now.
+A few years back, Chemical Engineering was not considered to be an exciting field, but things have changed now.
 Global warming and its consequential environment issues have made chemical engineers hot property now.
-In your 4 years of study you will cover chemicals, polymers, petroleum, pharmaceuticals along with computer and information technology for the development of chemical engineering processes.
+In your 4 years of study, you will cover chemicals, polymers, petroleum, pharmaceuticals along with computer and information technology for the development of chemical engineering processes.
 Petroleum i.e. Black Gold has made this field very prosperous.
 Go for this field if you have an inclination towards organic & inorganic chemistry.

 You can get placed with ONGC, Reliance Industries Ltd., Essar Oil Limited, Gujarat Gas Company Limited, Indo Gulf Fertilizers Ltd, Coromandel Fertilizers Limited.
 Apart from regular jobs, there are numerous research & development opportunities for chemical engineering students and remuneration may range from 1000-1500 dollars for PhD students.
-Opportunities are plenty in the renewable energy sector, nuclear power sector, industrial metallurgy sector.
+Opportunities are plenty in the renewable energy sector, nuclear power sector, and industrial metallurgy sector.

-There are many more equally popular and relevant branches like Instrumentation & Control Engineering, Industrial and Production Engineering, Aeronautical Engineering, Bioengineering etc. They are offered at a few of the IITs and most of NITs and have excellent prospects.
+Apart from these above-mentioned fields, there are many more equally popular and relevant engineering branches like Instrumentation & Control Engineering, Industrial and Production Engineering, Aerospace Engineering, Bioengineering etc. These programs are offered at some of IITs and most of the NITs and have excellent prospects.